tylerdoawesome/starter-app/README.md

 ## Complete Getting Started Guide

-For a complete video guide for all you newbies on how to get up and running with zero experience, follow along with my [http://localhost:3000](Getting Started With CodeThis!) video.
+For a complete video guide for all you newbies on how to get up and running with zero experience, follow along with my [Getting Started With CodeThis!](http://localhost:3000) video.

 <br>
 <br>